encukou/freezeyt/README.md

 When configuration is given as a Python dict, `app` can be given as the WSGI application object, rather than a string.

+### ASGI support

+By default, `app` should be a WSGI application, as defined in PEP 3333.

+If the config option `is_asgi` is true, `app` should instead be an ASGI application as specified in [asgi.readthedocs.io](https://asgi.readthedocs.io).

 ### Output

 To outupt the frozen website to a directory, specify